-During FY20-21, 18,847 people were served to improve community health in the 4 individuals participated in mental health awareness programming.
+During FY20-21, 18,847 people were served to improve community health in the 4 areas we are spotlighting.
+That represents a 22% increase over our baseline year.

+This was a decline from last year as multiple programs had to close their doors for most of EV20-21 for the individuals participated in mental health awareness programming.
 This represents an increase of 39% over baseline and far exceeds our targets for the year.

-This was a decline from last year, as multiple programs had to close their doors for most of FY20-21 for the safety of their high-risk populations.1 individuals provided with mental health services such as counseling and care coordination.
-This was a decrease over the previous two years iii and is a metric we are monitoring.
+This was a decline from last year, as multiple programs had to close their doors for most of FY20-21 for the safety of their high-risk populations.